 As you enter the King’s Inns grounds at Constitution Hill, you’ll be greeted by an unusual sight.
 The tree you’ll see before you is a beautiful London plane and is listed as one of the country’s Heritage Trees by the Tree Council of Ireland.
 But it’s the fact that it’s feasting on a park bench that’ll grab your attention and get you posing for your next profile pic.
 It’s just off the tourist trail if you're heading to Phoenix Park, so you may have to ask a friendly local for directions.
 Look out for the splendid wrought iron gates and once you pass through them, you can’t miss it.

-Do you dare visit our next spine-tingling oddity?
-Those of you brave enough will find the crypt at St. Michan’s a stone’s throw from the Jameson Distillery Bow St., handy if you need a stiff drink afterwards.
-Underneath the church dating back to 1095 are five long burial vaults containing the mummified remains of Dublin's most influential 17th, 18th and 19th-century families.
-Thanks to the limestone in the walls, this spooky underground space is home to some well preserved nightmarish relics including the four hundred-year-old remains of a nun and the Sheares Brothers who took part in the 1798 rebellion among other notables.
+Those of you brave enough will find the crypt at St Michan’s Church a stone’s throw from the Jameson Distillery Bow St., handy if you need a stiff drink afterwards.
+Underneath the church dating back to 1095 are five long burial vaults containing the mummified remains of Dublin's most influential 17th, 18th and 19th century families.
+Thanks to the limestone in the walls, this spooky underground space is home to some well preserved nightmarish relics, including the 400-year-old remains of a nun and the Sheares Brothers who took part in the 1798 rebellion, among other notables.

 On Killiney Hill on the south coast of Dublin, you can rest in the seat of an ancient druid.
 Ok, not quite.
 Although the three slabs that make up this intriguing monument were originally part of a series of Bronze Age cairns (burial chambers), it’s thought that they were made into a chair as part of a Victorian folly years later.
 Either way, take a load off and take in the lush green surrounds of this tranquil hideaway.

 If offbeat escapades are your thing, discover more things to see and do in Dublin.